Will Irwin: World War I

 Irwin served on the executive committee of Herbert Hoover's Commission for Relief in Belgium in 1914–1915 and was chief of the foreign department of George Creel's Committee on Public Information in 1918.

-Spiritualism Skeptic
+Skeptic of spiritualism

 Irwin was skeptical of paranormal claims.
 In 1907-1908, for the Colliers Weekly, he published four installments of "The Medium Game: Behind the Scenes with Spiritualism" to cover fraud and trickery associated with spiritualism.

-Psychical researcher Hereward Carrington described Irwin as a well-known "exposer of fraudulent mediums."
+The psychical researcher Hereward Carrington described Irwin as a well-known "exposer of fraudulent mediums."